 Appropriate planning will include, among many other things, giving consideration to what the next several phases of development will be if phase 1 turns out to be successful enough to warrant phase 2 and beyond.
 By doing this you will start to fill out those short-term, intermediate and long-term goals, which if they can be defined enough on paper can and should be integrated into your patent application.
 Always think about where you want to go and how you want to get there, as well as thinking about what the competition may want to do to elbow their way into your turf if you are successful.
 The business reality is if you are successful there will be others who want to get into your marketplace and compete against you; that is economics 101.
 So treat your patent application as a master plan and an integral part of your business development.

 It is also critical for inventors and entrepreneurs to have a strategy to succeed, which seems simple enough, but is typically anything but simple for the creative types that are so good at inventing.
 The goal is not to create an invention that is cool, the goal is not to get a patent, but rather the goal is to make money.
 Having a cool invention and an issued patent are a means to the end, not the end in and of themselves.
-There will be no money truck show up on your doorstep simply because you have invented something, and neither will one show up when you get a patent.
+One cannot expect a money truck to show up on your doorstep simply because you have invented something or gotten a patent.
 So you must consider what it is you want to do with a patent as a part of an overall business strategy.

 If you approach your patent activities appropriately you can lay the foundation of a business plan, at least insofar as the technology and technological advancement of your innovation is concerned.
 But like almost everything in life, there is a cost associated with succeeding.
 The cost is hard work to be sure, but there will also be significant financial requirements as well.
 While you may need to bootstrap your invention and business, as you move forward you will invariably need funding, from Angel investors to start, and maybe from Venture Capitalists eventually.
 The more business responsible you have been along the way the more likely you are to be taken seriously.
 Inventors cannot under estimate the importance of being taken seriously.